 And because of this, our armor is fueled by fear.
 The fear of anybody figuring out that we are not actually 10 times stronger.
 The fear of anybody realizing that our suit is full of weak spots, unprotected by thick armor.

 The only way to function while wearing our big exoskeleton is to push away any doubts we might have.
 To pave over them with more triumphant stories.
 And as our pile of stories grows, so grows the fear and doubt.

 In comes quiet confidence.

 Quiet confidence means to press the big red button that turns off the whole machinery and gently step our bare feet down onto the soil beneath us.
-Taking this step is one of total vulnerability and your first urge might be to run back to the warm and cozy interior of the suit you just left behind.
+Wearing nothing but our undies.
+Taking this step is one of total vulnerability.
+Your first urge might be to run back to the warm and cozy interior of the suit you just left behind.

 People might laugh about your appearance (you are still in your undies, remember?).
 But this won’t threaten you anymore, because there is nothing separating your true self from what they are seeing.
 Suddenly, there is only you.

 Suddenly, we just are, knowing that we are.
 We breathe, knowing that we breathe.
 Just being, without any story, that is indestructible.